As the media has been advancing, it has become difficult to avoid plagiarism.

 There is a lot of stuff that goes viral on different social websites.
 Sometimes information being shared includes credit to the original author; however, on its way through all this sharing, it loses the credit and sometimes even its originality.
 Virally shared informal text is usually not considered as plagiarism and s shared without any credit at all to the author.
 This is a never-ending and increasing problem of plagiarism due to social media.

 Search Engines like Google penalize websites that tend to copy content from other websites.
-These websites are ranked low by Google so that they don’t show up in the initial pages of search when similar websites are searched.
+These websites are ranked low by Google so that they don’t show up in the initial pages of the search when similar websites are searched.
 Moreover, if authentic reports are received by Google from multiple users, the website may not show up in the results at all.

 The rate at which plagiarism is rising is startling.
 Due to social media, it has become very common to use others’ statuses, posts, and pictures.
 The major problem is that there is an option to download pictures posted by others and share them at your own choice.